 B. Riley Financial is the ultimate parent company of BRFBR, the Sponsor and BRPI.
 Daniel Shribman, who was BMRG's Chief Executive Officer and Chief Financial Officer prior to the business combination, is the President of BRPI and the Chief Investment Officer of B. Riley Financial.
 Bryant Riley, a member of BMRG's board of directors prior to the business combination, is the Chairman and Co-Chief Executive Officer of B. Riley Financial.
-Kenneth Young, a member of BMRG's board of directors prior to the business combination, is the President of B. Riley Financial and the Chief Executive Officer of B. Riley Financial and the Chief Executive Officer of B. Riley Financial and the Chief Executive Officer of BRPI.
+Kenneth Young, a member of BMRG's board of directors prior to the business combination, is the President of B. Riley Financial and the Chief Executive Officer of BRPI.